-(d) If movement is detected in the rotor when rated voltage and no load currents are applied to the meter, the movement shall be timed and if the results comply with the creep test guidelines of section 4.7.2.1. of ANSI C12.1-2008, as noted in Appendix B, it shall be considered to have passed the test required by (b) above.
+(d) If movement is detected in the rotor when rated voltage and no load currents are applied to the meter, the movement shall be timed and if the results comply with the creep test guidelines of section 4.7.2.1. of ANSI C12.1-2001, it shall be considered to have passed the test required by (b) above.